GitHubTuna/GradeFinder/README.md

 Student grade calculator based on course structure and desired course grade.

-This project will get the following information from the user:
+This project will get the following information from the user

-# of tests, quizes, homework assignments, exams, tests, and if attendence counts toward grade.

-The system will also need to know the weight that each area above carries.
+# of assessments and the weight that each of these assessments.

 It will then acquire the current scores for the user for items already completed.